 - The files to be uploaded need to meet our supported upload requirements.

 - A stable internet connection is necessary to upload large files.

 'Uploadr Processing' If you are seeing this message, it is likely due to a video being processed.
 One video is like uploading hundreds of photos at once.
 Additionally, videos need to be optimized for viewing after they're uploaded, which factors into the 'processing' time.
 Don't be alarmed if it takes 30 minutes to an hour per video.
 While videos are being processed we suggest keeping your app open for faster uploading time.

 It’s also worth noting that WIFI speed/ using cellular data can also impact upload times.

 Check if the problem is resolved before moving from one step to the next.

 iOS: To completely shut down an app, including any background services it may be using:

-- Double-tap on the Home button.
+- Swipe up on the app.*